cran-task-views/Environmetrics/Environmetrics.md

     spatial multi-site stochastic generation of daily time series of temperature and precipitation making use of Vector Autoregressive Models.
--   `r pkg("Interpol.T")` makes hourly interpolation of daily minimum and maximum temperature series for example when hourly time series must be downscaled from the daily information.

 #### Palaeoecology and stratigraphic data